darelabs/Open911/README.md

 ## Cool app.
 How can I help?

-:) Thanks for the compliment and thank you for asking.
+:smile: Thanks for the compliment and thank you for asking.
 There's a lot that we're hoping to do with Open 911 and with your help we can evolve it much faster.
 A few of our ideas are as follows:

 - [ ] Including pictures in emergency requests for scenario 2
 - [ ] Including audio in emergency requests for both scenarios